Chignal Smealy, Chelmsford, Essex, CM1 4SZ

 Our third pregnancy, in April 2018, brought a glimmer of hope.
 Things seemed to be going well, and we allowed ourselves to start celebrating small moments, non-alcoholic cocktails flowed for my 30th birthday, and we dared to feel optimistic.
 But once again, it wasn’t meant to be.
 I started bleeding and miscarried naturally for a second time.

 After three heartbreaking losses, we were referred to a recurrent miscarriage and fertility team at our local hospital.
 It was there that we learned, over a year later, that our first pregnancy had been a partial molar pregnancy, information that had slipped through the cracks, meaning I had missed the appropriate specialist care I should have received.
-Thankfully, I was okay, but the emotional toll was immense.
+Thankfully, I was okay, but it just felt like one thing after another.

 Six months later, late into 2019, we were ready to try again with a frozen embryo transfer.
 Two embryos were transferred, and while one resulted in a pregnancy, a little boy, we were met with heartbreak once more as we suffered yet another missed miscarriage, followed by more surgery.
 Each loss brought its own pain, but we kept pushing forward, hoping for a different outcome.